The Secret World: Setting

+The setting is inspired from horror fiction and folklore.
+Novice players begin in a New England, then move to Egypt, Transylvania, and then Tokyo.
+Mission content bleeds into player faction headquarters in London, Seoul and the Dumbo neighborhood of Brooklyn, and into the game's transport network, along the subterranean branches of Yggdrasil in Agartha.

-The game features an original setting created by Funcom, with contemporary elements as well as "magic, myths, conspiracies and dark horrors."
-Tørnquist debunked several rumors surrounding The Secret World, stating that "there are no aliens or science fiction elements" in it.
+Tørnquist stated that "there are no aliens or science fiction elements" in it.
 He also denied any connection to The Longest Journey.

 The game is set in the "modern day real world" but also incorporates pieces of ancient mythologies, real and alternative history, urban legends, and pop culture, and ties them into an original backstory.
 The latter is said to go back in time for 100 million years and encompass extinct ancient civilizations.

 The players will assume the roles of supernatural heroes who participate in a "future war between good and evil", fighting dark monsters that threaten the modern world.
 Tørnquist identified the genre of the story as dark fantasy, featuring vampires, demons and zombies.
-The player is free to travel across different locations of the world (both real, like London, New York and Seoul, and mythical, such as Agartha, the legendary city located within Hollow Earth and the Hell dimension) and even in time, to pursue the overall plot and investigate new mysteries in connection to the dark invasion.
+The player is free to travel across different locations of the world (both real, like London, New York and Seoul, and mythical, such as Agartha, the legendary city located within Hollow Earth, and the Hell dimension) and even in time, to pursue the overall plot and investigate new mysteries in connection to the dark invasion.
 The overall plot has a conclusion but the designers also leave room for future issues and expansions.

 H. P. Lovecraft's works, the Indiana Jones franchise and Stephen King's novels are major inspirations for the game's settings and storylines.